AckerlyXu/heima/articles/event-hubs/event-hubs-faq.md

 For a more details regarding pricing tiers, including Dedicated Event Hubs, see the [Event Hubs pricing details](https://www.azure.cn/pricing/details/event-hubs/).

 ### What are Event Hubs throughput units?
-You explicitly select Event Hubs throughput units, either through the Azure portal preview or Event Hubs resource manager templates.
+You explicitly select Event Hubs throughput units, either through the Azure Portal or Event Hubs resource manager templates.
 Throughput units apply to all Event Hubs in an Event Hubs namespace, and each throughput unit entitles the namespace to the following capabilities:

 * Up to 1 MB per second of ingress events (events sent into an Event Hub), but no more than 1000 ingress events, management operations or control API calls per second.
 * Up to 2 MB per second of egress events (events consumed from an Event Hub).